sjbiaga/kittens/queens-3-trampoline/README.md

-We know that `FlatMap` states result straight from calls to `flatMap`; hence, reverse engineering the pattern-matching in line #e, this resulted from `outer.flatMap(sequel)`; but, given that `outer` is `FlatMap(inner, prequel)`, line #e further resulted from
+We know that `FlatMap` states result straight from calls to `flatMap`; hence, reverse engineering the pattern-matching in line #e, this resulted from `outer.flatMap(sequel)`; but, given that `outer` is `FlatMap(inner, prequel)`, line #e further resulted from:

 ```Scala
 inner.flatMap(prequel).flatMap(sequel)
 ```

-Thus, going the other way around, the pattern-matching transforms into
+Yet, going the other way around, the pattern-matching transforms into:

 ```Scala
 FlatMap(inner, prequel :: sequel)
 ```

-which is another saying for
+which is another saying for:

 ```Scala
 inner.flatMap(prequel :: sequel)